radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/data-source-commands.md

 This command creates a new custom data source.

+>[!note]
->**Note - This command requires you to pass either the -propfile or -propstr command argument to set the custom data source properties.**
+>This command requires you to pass either the -propfile or -propstr command argument to set the custom data source properties.

 **Usage:**
 `create-custom-datasource -datasourcename <datasourcename> [-instance <instance>] [-propfile <propfile>] [-propstr <propstr>]`